bakdata/kafka-connect-plugins/README.md

 #### Example

-This configuration snippet shows how to use `Converter`.
+This configuration snippet shows how to use `Convert`.
 It converts the value to a string schema.

 ```yaml